NYC public advocate sues city over soaring small business fines

-NEW YORK (Reuters) - New York City’s public advocate, a Democratic mayoral candidate known for his liberal views, on Thursday sued the city to obtain data to determine if soaring fines are hurting small businesses.
+NEW YORK, July 26 (Reuters) - New York City’s public advocate, a Democratic mayoral candidate known for his liberal views, on Thursday sued the city to obtain data to determine if soaring fines are hurting small businesses.

 Public Advocate Bill de Blasio said he has been stonewalled since May in his attempts to investigate whether city agencies - from the Departments of Health to Sanitation - have been guilty of “overzealous enforcement,” in an apparent effort to boost how much money the city rakes in each year in fines, according to a complaint in Manhattan state court.